VarunSelvam/SCCU_Capstone/README.md

 - SCCU could similarily do this for other customers as well.

 Finally, the Geographic Focus Recommendation shows where most of SCCU's customers are located.
 This is very valuable for SCCU since they can ensure that any deliveries for potential high growth customers occur in states with pre-existing customers.
 This will ensure that SCCU does not spend resources delivering to a few customers when those resources sould be better optimized for delivering to several customers who are located close together.
 As previously mentioned, the geographic location can be combined with the other recommendations to allow for more preciste targeting.
 (I.e the example of targeting Mid-Volume customers in MA and having the customer work with a Sales Rep and Account Manager.)

+## My Contribution

+I contributed to this project by creating several models to see what characteristics contribute to a customer exceeding the threshold.
+I achieved this with the use of Decision Trees, XGBoost Models and Logistic Regression.
+After I was done cleaning the data and making adjustements to ensure proper model performance, we checked what the common predictors were in all of these models.
+Afterwards, we picked the top most common predictors in these models which were some of the channels in the `Sales_Channel`.
+(The `Sales_Channel` is how customers place orders.)

+Additionally, I also did a segmentation utilizing a Ridge Logistic Regression model to segment customers by their probability of converting

+Finally, I contributed to this project by converting the `Zip_Code` column into states to make the column more useful.
+Afterwards, I created visualizations to show the relationships between the customers by states, volume delivered by state along with local market partner numbers for each state.
+These initial visualizations were then used by my colleague for clustering analysis to help with deciding the high priority states.

 ## Difficulties Encountered